gianniskalyvas/llm-posthoc-explainability/README.md

 ### C. CREST

-We train a CREST rationalizer on each task hand that produces a mask vector indicating tokens relevant to the predicition.
+We train a CREST rationalizer on each task that produces a token-level mask indicating features relevant to the prediction, allowing us to examine whether counterfactual edits perturb tokens identified as causally important.

 ## 3. Intrinsic Evaluation

-### Faithfulness Metrics

- - ***Attack Success Rate***: Percentage of adversarial attacks that successfully flip the model's prediction.
-Lower values indicate more robust models.

- - ***Introspection Faithfulness***: Percentage of self-generated counterfactuals that successfully flip the model's prediction.
+ - *Faithfulness*: Percentage of self-generated counterfactuals that successfully flip the model's prediction.

-### Minimality Metrics

- - ***Distance***: Normalized edit distance (1 - SequenceMatcher ratio).
-Lower values indicate more minimal changes.
+ - *Closeness*: Normalized edit distance.

- - ***Semantic Similarity***: Cosine similarity of `all-mpnet-base-v2` embeddings.
-Higher values indicate better semantic preservation.
+ - *Semantic Similarity*: Cosine similarity of `all-mpnet-base-v2` embeddings.

- - ***Contradiction***: Contradiction probability from `roberta-large-mnli`.
-Higher values indicate stronger logical contradictions.
+ - *Contradiction*: Contradiction probability from `roberta-large-mnli`.

 <h2 style="text-align:left;">Movie Reviews</h2>
 <div style="text-align:center;">